-Risk and Description Rationale Mitigation and Contingency Slow development of services cannot keep up with market Lack of investment impacts service development first with effort only available to maintain and operate service.
-The EC supports the development and innovation to support and promote advanced technologies and continued use.
+Risk and Description Rationale Mitigation and Contingency services cannot keep up with market service development first with effort only available to maintain and operate service. and innovation to support and promote advanced technologies and continued use.
 Failing to reach long-tail No concentrated effort for wider outreach means focus can only be provided to large-scale research communities.
 EGI Champions scheme has started to answer this need, but increased effort is required for wider outreach activities.
 Decline of national support National governments already support a large percentage of infrastructure operations.
 Reduction or minimal support from EC for trans-national and global innovation reduces importance thus lowering national priority.
 Ensuring innovation and development with a mix of national and European priorities will ensure continued support.